menu

 If you notice that your puppy has not eaten for three consecutive meals, consult your veterinarian immediately.
 This lack of appetite in a puppy could be caused by bowel obstruction and stomach pain; due to the ingestion of toxic food etc. Don't forget that puppies are very sensitive and fragile and if you ignoring any symptoms of disease, it can result in severe issues or even puppy fatality.

-What is the Best Diet for a German Shepherd Puppy? - German shepherd puppy: Dog food and water bowl hygiene
+The Best Dog Food for a German Shepherd Puppy - German shepherd puppy: Dog food and water bowl hygiene

 German Shepherd care